rnag/serde-this-or-that/README.md

 ## Getting started

-Here's an example of using `serde-this-or-that` in code.
+Add some usage to your application.

-> Note: you can also use `serde::Deserialize` if it is easier.
+Here's an example of using `serde-this-or-that` in code:

 ```rust
 use serde::Deserialize;